Moosieus/blog/content/smart_blogs_and_talks.md

 This paper contains tons of sagely advice for not only building distributed systems but reliable and maintainable software generally, with clear and concise examples.
 I think they've only grown more relevant as modern systems have trended towards distribution. *This should be mandatory reading for novice Elixir and Erlang devs!*

 #### [Less is exponentially more](https://commandcenter.blogspot.com/2012/06/less-is-exponentially-more.html) by [Rob Pyke](https://en.wikipedia.org/wiki/Rob_Pike)
-Title is self explanatory.
-I particularly love this bit:
+<div>Title is self explanatory.
+I particularly love this bit:</div>
 > But more important, what it says is that types are the way to lift that burden.
 Types.
 Not polymorphic functions or language primitives or helpers of other kinds, but types.

 #### [Forth: The programming language that writes itself](https://ratfactor.com/forth/the_programming_language_that_writes_itself.html) by [Dave Gauer](http://ratfactor.com/)